Glizzus/blog/src/content/blog/vite-plugins-are-powerful.md

 ---
-title: Vite Plugins are Powerful and Easier to Write than you Think
+title: Vite Plugins are Powerful and you Should Write Your Own
-description: Plugins from others can be intimidating and unmaintained.
-Don't be afraid to write your own.
+description: Vite plugins can increase observability, flexibility, and performance in your application.
+You don't need to rely on third-party plugins - you can write your own in just a few lines of code.
 pubDate: 11/09/2024
+updatedDate: 11/10/2024
 ---

 ## Introduction